Liberty Leading the People: Legacy

 Although Delacroix was not the first artist to depict Liberty in a Phrygian cap, his painting may be the best known early version of the figure commonly known as Marianne, a symbol of the French Republic and of France in general.

 The painting may have influenced Victor Hugo's 1862 novel Les Misérables.
 In particular, the character of Gavroche is widely believed to have been inspired by the figure of the pistols-wielding boy running over the barricade.
 The novel describes the events of the June Rebellion two years after the revolution celebrated in the painting, the same rebellion that led to its being removed from public view.

+Zeki Faik İzler's 1933 artwork for the tenth year of the Republic of Turkey, On the Path to Revolution, is known to have been inspired by Delacroix, as it was acknowledged by the artist himself.
+The painting symbolizes the women's role in the Turkish Revolution, in a similar manner it does with Marianne.

 The painting inspired Frédéric Auguste Bartholdi's Liberty Enlightening the World, known as the Statue of Liberty in New York City, which was given to the United States as a gift from the French a half-century after Liberty Leading the People was painted.
 The statue, which holds a torch in its hand, takes a more stable, immovable stance than that of the woman in the painting.
 An engraved version of part of the painting, along with a depiction of Delacroix, was featured on the 100 franc note from 1978 to 1995.